Frequently asked questions for the Registered Education Savings Plans (RESPs)

 If the beneficiary is the same individual under both plans, or the beneficiary under the originating plan is a sibling of a beneficiary under the receiving plan, no excess contributions tax would apply after the transfer.

 Providing the plan set up for your son allows for AIPs and that the conditions described in Section 7 Accumulated Income Payments are met, it is possible to receive the AIP.
 However, the Act provides that a plan cannot allow for the receipt of property by way of direct transfer from another plan that has made an AIP.
-Consequently, the subscriber should transfer the desired amount to his/her daughter's plan and then, receive an AIP under his/her son's plan.
+Consequently, the subscriber should transfer the desired amount to their daughter's plan and then, receive an AIP under their son's plan.

 Plan Termination